akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 or was rolled back.
 It may still have been replicated to some nodes, and will eventually be replicated to all nodes with the gossip protocol.

+It is possible to abort the `Update` when inspecting the state parameter that is passed in to the `modify` function by throwing an exception.
+That happens before the update is performed and a `Replicator.ModifyFailure` is sent back as reply.

 ### Get

 To retrieve the current value of a data you send `Replicator.Get` message to the